 Because universities have a diverse collection of individuals, getting to know them is a great way of developing our appreciation for people and their personalities, and for learning about others’ customs, cultures and experiences.
 These people may also provide you with opportunities later in life or simply provide lifelong friendships that you’ll never forget.
 What’s more, university towns and cities often tailor events to a student market – affording the most inexpensive time in your life to attend music gigs, dance clubs, restaurants, or even to use public transportation.
 Ultimately, students who have a rich social life usually reflect more fondly on their university experiences, later claiming that those years were some of their best.

 Finally, one aspect that can be overlooked by many students is the maintenance of health, both in body and mind.
 Between deadlines for assignments, socialising, and part-time jobs, it may feel as though there is simply not enough time to consider eating healthily or to exercise often.
 Nevertheless, the brain performs best when it is well nourished and well rested, and there is now ample research to indicate how and why regular exercise and nutritious food keeps the immune system strong.

 Stay up all night playing computer games and eating pot noodles is a sure way of having unhealthy skin, a tired mind, and an increased chance of coming down with the flu.

-Good work on finishing our short course about bachelor’s degrees.
-Consider completing our Lesson 3 activities about this topic, and then perhaps continue to study with our courses about getting qualified.
+Good work on finishing our short reader about bachelor’s degrees.
+Consider completing our Chapter 3 activities about this topic, and then perhaps continue to study with our readers about getting qualified.